wilfz/CLCL/readme_en.txt

 ・Ver 1.1.0 -> Ver 1.1.1
 	・Improved the behavior when selecting the character position with the mouse in TEXT editing.
 	・Fixed the error that occurred when there was no history to save with the filter when closing.
-	・Made it possible to move items between history and registered items.
+	・Made it possible to move items between history and template items.
 	・Changed the method of displaying thumbnail images.
 	・Changed the initial value of the waiting time for copy and paste to 100.
 	・Fixed a problem where memory was not being released.